isvecova/atlas_registration_Brainglobe-Imaris/docs/README.md

 # Brain Atlas Registration Documentation

-This directory contains detailed documentation for all scripts and components in the Brain Atlas Registration pipeline using BrainGlobe and Imaris.
+This directory contains detailed documentation for all scripts and components in the Brain Atlas registration pipeline using BrainGlobe and Imaris.

-## Documentation Structure
+## Documentation structure

-### Script Documentation
+### Script documentation

 - **[ImageJ Rescale Macro](00_rescaleMacro_documentation.md)** (`00a_rescaleMacroBatch.ijm`/`00b_rescaleMacro.ijm`)
   - Batch processing of multiple `.ims` files (`00a_rescaleMacroBatch.ijm`) or single file (`00b_rescaleMacro.ijm`)